Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data Science: RQ3: What can we train students on AI usage?

 For \code{context space}, the instructor explicitly emphasized that Colab Gemini has \code{limited context space} during the demo, with a clear example of generation failure without providing explicit context to the model.
-However, in students' logs and post-surveys, we still observe that many students assumed the model could ``see'' their dataframe and column names without explicit context: \textquote[post-class survey]{I had to give small details of the code as well to the GenAI, I thought it already has taken the input that is there on the screen.}. {As shown in the novice's prompt-edit sequence in \cref{table:expert-novice-keyerror}), a novice might be able to tell that AI is hallucinating non-existent columns, but is still not able to realize they need to augment the context for AI.} If the students recall about AI's limiting \code{context space}, they might recognize that the column name needs to be provided in the prompt to avoid hallucination.
+However, in students' logs and post-surveys, we still observe that many students assumed the model could ``see'' their dataframe and column names without explicit context: \citequote{post-class survey}{I had to give small details of the code as well to the GenAI, I thought it already has taken the input that is there on the screen.}. {As shown in the novice's prompt-edit sequence in \cref{table:expert-novice-keyerror}), a novice might be able to tell that AI is hallucinating non-existent columns, but is still not able to realize they need to augment the context for AI.} If the students recall about AI's limiting \code{context space}, they might recognize that the column name needs to be provided in the prompt to avoid hallucination.

-\paragraph{Procedural.} Procedural skills concern \textbf{\textit{how to best interact with the AI}}.
-Just knowing what AI needs is not enough, as one student noted, \textquote[post-class survey]{Most of the time, it was difficult to feed context because there were multiple sources to refer to}, reflecting the challenge of providing the appropriate context in a prompt (procedural) even with the conceptual knowledge of AI \code{context space}.
-Similarly, one may know they should break down a complex goal without being able to accomplish it, and end up settling for downgraded goals: \textquote{I didn't really know how to write the prompt for the type of complex data analyses to generate the charts that I wanted, so I had to keep to simple analyses and charts.} In the demo, the instructor exemplified good prompting strategies, such as writing \code{clear\_instruction}, \code{providing\_context}, and \code{decomposing\_task\_in\_prompt}.
-However, the post-class behaviors still leave 20\% of missing AI use opportunities as room for improvement (\cref{fig:ai_use_ratio_code_distr}).
+\paragraph{Procedural.} Just \textit{knowing} what AI needs is not enough, as students still need \textbf{\textit{skills to best interact with the AI}}.
+One student reflected on the challenge of providing appropriate contexts in prompts (procedural), even when knowing AI \code{context space} (conceptual): \citequote{post-class survey}{Most of the time, it was difficult to feed context because there were multiple sources to refer to}.
+Similarly, one may know they should break down a complex goal without being able to accomplish it, and end up settling for downgraded goals: \quoteinline{I didn't really know how to write the prompt for the type of complex data analyses to generate the charts that I wanted, so I had to keep to simple analyses and charts.} In the demo, the instructor exemplified good prompting strategies, such as writing \code{clear\_instruction}, \code{providing\_context}, and \code{decomposing\_task\_in\_prompt}.
+However, post-class behaviors still leave 20\% of missing AI use as room for improvement (\cref{fig:ai_use_ratio_code_distr}).

 \paragraph{Dispositional.} Finally, students may lack \textbf{\textit{persistence and willingness to iterate with the AI}} and quit from frustration.
 Some learners disengaged quickly when outputs were erroneous or lengthy.
 In the afore-mentioned example of repeated \texttt{KeyError}, while AI failed to debug on its own and made repeated errors, some students' logged actions of \code{generate-code} and \code{explain-bug} were done within short time intervals of seconds, which indicates that the students did not persist in actually reading or understanding the error explanations or attempting to debug.